hashgraph/hedera-services/hedera-node/docs/lambdas.md

 or undertake the slow, complex process of designing, drafting, and building consensus around a new HIP.

 We believe lambdas fill this gap by providing carefully chosen extension points within the native protocol.
-With lambdas, the use cases motivating HIP-18, HIP-904, and HIP-991---along with many other past and future enhancements--- could be realized at the protocol layer with less complexity and a broader feature set.
+With lambdas, the use cases motivating HIP-18, HIP-904, and HIP-991 (and many other past and future enhancements) could be realized at the protocol layer with less complexity and a broader feature set.
 By avoiding new protocol-level changes for every customization, lambdas can greatly streamline innovation while maintaining the performance and integrity of Hedera’s native services.

 ## Specification

-Next we outline how lambdas interact with a Hiero network in terms of charging, throttling, and execution environment.
+First we sketch how lambdas interact with a Hiero network in terms of charging, throttling, and execution environment.
 The detailed lambda protobuf API follows.

 ### Charging